 Integration with GOCDB Attribute Authority

 The EGI AAI proxy has been integrated with the GOCDB in order to retrieve information describing the user’s role(s) on various entities, such as EGI sites.
 This information is encapsulated in URN-formatted eduPersonEntitlement values, which are incorporated into the original SAML attribute assertion sent by the user’s IdP before being passed on to the relying party.
-The interactions among the involved components have been visualised in the following diagram:
+The interactions among the involved components have been visualised in the following diagram.

 The EGI IdP Proxy makes a back channel REST API call to GOCDB passing along the user’s identifier contained in the SAML authentication response received by the IdP.